kombumori/SSProperties/README.md

 ##### `update(): SSProperties`

 Forces an update of the Google Sheets spreadsheet with the current properties.
-If `updateEachTime` is true, there is no need to `update()` every time.
+If `updateEachTime` is `true`, there is no need to `update()` every time.

 ### License